summary

 AI Summary

-This bill modifies Connecticut law regarding the use of mechanical restraints and handcuffs on children in legal proceedings, with significant restrictions on restraining young children.
-Specifically, the bill establishes a presumption that mechanical restraints should be removed from detained children before court appearances, and mandates that any in-court use of restraints must be court-ordered and follow Judicial Branch written policies.
-The bill requires the Judicial Branch to track and publicly report statistics on restraint usage, with identifying information redacted.
-Most notably, beginning October 1, 2025, children under fourteen years old cannot be handcuffed during initial police contact, with exceptions only for clear public safety risks or situations where the child is using or threatening physical force against a police officer.
-The bill represents a progressive approach to juvenile justice, aiming to reduce the traumatic impact of physical restraints on young children and limit their use to only the most critical circumstances, reflecting a growing understanding of child development and trauma-informed legal practices.
+This bill modifies existing Connecticut law regarding the treatment of children in legal proceedings, specifically addressing the use of mechanical restraints and handcuffs on young children.
+The bill establishes a presumption that mechanical restraints should be removed from detained children before and during court appearances, with any in-court use of restraints requiring a court order and adhering to Judicial Branch written policies.
+The Judicial Branch will be required to track and publicly share statistics about restraint usage, with personal identifying information redacted.
+Importantly, the bill introduces new restrictions on handcuffing children, prohibiting the use of handcuffs on children under fourteen years old during initial police contact, except in specific circumstances where public safety is at risk or when a child is using or threatening physical force against a police officer.
+The bill also incrementally raises the age for arrest, moving from ten to twelve years in 2026 and from twelve to fourteen years in 2028, reflecting a growing recognition of the potential negative impacts of early criminalization of children's behavior.

 Committee Categories